-Once the defects period expires, you can no longer make new claims through the defects process.
-The exception to this is called a latent defect: this is a fault that may be in a hidden place, and that could not have been discovered by a reasonably thorough inspection before you bought the property or before the end of the defects period.
+Once the defects liability period expires, you can no longer make new claims through the defects process.
+The exception to this is called a latent defect: this is a fault that may be in a hidden place, and that couldn't have been discovered by a reasonably thorough inspection before you bought your home or before the end of the defects liability period.
+Depending on their nature, latent defects may be covered by the warranty on your home and our New Homes Customer Care Team will be able to speak to you further about this.

-Depending on their nature, latent defects may be covered by the warranty on your home.
+Reporting defects

-Reporting defects to Moat
+If any faults occur in your home once you have moved in, please report these faults to our New Homes Customer Care Team on 0300 323 0011

-If any faults occur with the systems or fixtures and fittings installed in your home once you have moved in, please report these faults to Moat's Customer Care team on 0300 323 0011 (Monday to Friday, 8am - 5pm).
-Alternatively, if the fault is not an emergency you can email these through to newhomescustomercare@moat.co.uk.
+(Monday to Friday, 8am - 5pm).
+Alternatively, if the fault is not an emergency you can email these to newhomescustomercare@moat.co.uk.